 To remain happy and healthy, dogs need sufficient exercise and a purpose.
 They need to feel like they have something to do each day.
 That’s why mental stimulation for dogs is equally as important as physical exercise in terms of enriching their lives.
-Add a few cognitive activities to your dog's regimen instead of just additional physical training to really tire them out.
+Adding a few cognitive activities to your dog's regimen instead of just additional physical training can really tire them out.

 Mentally stimulating dog toys and activities also reduce the probability of your dog developing behavioral problems like excessive chewing or barking, especially for those who experience separation anxiety.
 Here are six DIY dog mental stimulation “games” you can try at home.